npcloud/api/rest-api.md

-  "ownerId": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "solutionCount": 0       //number of solutions "setting": {}           // detail information on the task }
+  "ownerId": 12345,       // Task's publish user Id "price": "0.001",     // Upper price for the solution "solutionCount": 0       //number of solutions "settings": {}           // detail information on the task }
 ```

 ### Accept Solution
 ```
-POST /api/v1/acceptSolution
+POST /api/v1/accept
 ```
 Task's owner can accept a valid solution, exchange will return solution's detail
 and deduct token from owner's balance.